tumble1999/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 summary: In this post I'll outline how to create a basic map in Drupal 8 using the Leaflet library within a custom theme and the Views GeoJSON module.
 ---

 Adding a map to a Drupal 7 site is made easy by a variety of location storage and map rendering modules.
-However, at the time of this post most of these modules don't have an 8.x branch ready and thereful aren't usable in Drupal 8.
+However, at the time of this post most of these modules don't have an 8.x branch ready and therefore aren't usable in Drupal 8.
 Since Savas has recently taken on a Drupal 8 mapping project, we decided to use the Leaflet library within a custom theme to render our map and the Views GeoJSON module to store our data.

 This tutorial is based on this [excellent post](/2015/05/18/mapping-geojson.html) about mapping with Leaflet and GeoJSON, so check that out for a great primer if you're new to mapping.